 1956: Elvis Presley’s version of Lieber and Stoller’s “Hound Dog,” originally recorded by Big Mama Thornton in 1952, was released and almost immediately became a smash hit.
 “Hound Dog” was initially released as the B-side of “Don’t Be Cruel,” but the record was soon after re-released with “Hound Dog” displayed first and in larger print.
 Both sides topped Billboard’s Best Sellers in Stores and Most Played in Jukeboxes charts, while “Hound Dog” topped the country & western and rhythm & blues charts and peaked at #2 on the Billboard Top 100.
-Later reissues designated the pair as a double A-sided single.
+Later reissues designated the pair as a double A-side single.

 1964: The Supremes recorded “Come See About Me” at Hitsville U.S.A. for Motown Records.
 The single became the group’s third of five consecutive releases to reach #1 on the Billboard Hot 100.